tim-taylor/evobee/docs/markdown/evobee-config.md

 [[ [Return to top-level documentation menu](../../README.md) ]]

 ## Basic usage

 When the program has been successfully [compiled](evobee-install.md), the executable file named `evobee` can be found in the `build` directory.

+The evobee executable accepts a small number of command-line arguments.
+To query what these are, run the command

+    ./evobee --help

+This output should look like this:

 ## Parameters